Nonmonotone Globalization for Anderson Acceleration via Adaptive Regularization: Verification of Local Convergence Assumptions

-\endgroup where we have used Cauchy's inequality, the nonexpansiveness of $\mathcal R^2_\beta$ and the Lipschitz continuity of $\mathcal R^1_\beta$ in the first inequality.
-The estimate in Eqn.~\eqref{eq:g-2} follows from Young's inequality. \end{proof} Hence, assumption~\ref{Bone} is satisfied if $H$ has full column rank.
+\endgroup where we used Cauchy's inequality, the nonexpansiveness of $\mathcal R^2_\beta$, and the Lipschitz continuity of $\mathcal R^1_\beta$.
+The estimate in the second to last line follows from Young's inequality. \end{proof} Hence, assumption~\ref{Bone} is satisfied if $H$ has full column rank.
 Using the special form of the mapping $g$ in \eqref{eq:dr-nn}, we see that $g$ is twice continuously differentiable at $v = (v_1^T,v_2^T)^T$ if and only if $v \in \mathcal V := \R^q \times \prod_{i=1}^q \R \backslash \{0\}$, i.e., if none of the components of $v_2$ are zero.
 As before, we can then infer that assumption~\ref{Btwo} and the stronger condition \ref{Cone} have to hold at every fixed-point $v^*$ of $g$ satisfying $v^* \in \mathcal V$.